 In an industrial claim, you generally have a choice whether you want to go to court to get your medical care and disability benefits or settle the claim for a sum of money.
 Every claim is different.
 You do not have to go to court if you settle your claim.
 Please talk to us and we can advise you of your options.

-Call our office today to schedule your free consultation (520)881-8300 or fill out consultation form and a member of our staff will contact you.
+(520) 881-8300.
+You can also fill out the consultation form and a member of our staff will contact you.

 The information presented on this website is not, nor is it intended to be, legal advice for any purpose.
 You should consult an attorney to obtain legal advice regarding your individual situation.
 We are not representing you unless, and until, you have filled out and returned the necessary paperwork.